sdutrapereira/Visualizing-historical-data-with-uMap/README.md

-# uMap: Analising and Visualizing spatial historical data
+# uMap: Analysing and Visualising spatial historical data

 #### Lesson in a nutshell:

-1. Embedding historical maps as custom overlay in uMap
+1. Embedding historical maps as custom overlays in uMap
 2. Enriching a dataset wich spatial information (coordinates and polygons) in GeoJson.io
 3. Which kind of layers or visualizations do I need?
 4. Uploading spatial data into and Creating layers in uMap